Field theory in Rindler frame and more on the correspondence with thermal field theory formalisms: Conclusions

 \section{Conclusions}

-Dealing thermal properties of a system through TFD and CTP formalims has various applications in different branches of physics.
-Although such formulations are very robust, but as mentioned earlier, these have their own advantages and dis-advantages.
-In general they are by construction different and moreover carries different information.
-However two formalisms, at the propagator level, match with each other for a particular choice of complex path in CTP (which has been denoted earlier as $\sigma=\beta/2$).
-Here we tried to illuminate some of the missing links in the respective formalisms and tried to search for a possible bridge between them.
-We found the QFT in Rindler frames may be a possible candidate to provide a parallel formalism for thermal description of fields and in addition it may help to build a bridge between these two formulations.
+Dealing with the thermal properties of a system through TFD and CTP formalisms has various applications in different branches of physics.
+Although such formulations are very robust, as mentioned earlier, these have their own ``advantages'' and ``disadvantages''.
+In general, they are different by construction and carry different information.
+However, at the propagator level, two formalisms match each other for a particular choice of complex path in CTP (denoted earlier as $\sigma=\beta/2$).
+Here, we tried illuminating some of the missing links in the respective formalisms and searched for a possible bridge between them.
+We found that the zero-temperature QFT in Rindler frames may be a possible candidate to provide a parallel formalism for the thermal description of fields.
+It may also help build a bridge between these two formulations.

-We considered two accelerated observers in RRW and LRW with a same conatant acceleration.
-For generality the quantum fields are taken to be thermal with inverse temperature $\beta_0$.
-The possible four combinations for Feynman-like propagators, using the thermal ensemble averaging process, have been calculated.
+We considered two accelerated observers in RRW and LRW with the same constant acceleration.
+For generality, the quantum fields are taken to be thermal with inverse temperature $\beta_0$.
+The possible four combinations for Feynman-like propagators have been calculated using the thermal ensemble averaging process.
 It has been observed that both $G_{RR}$ and $G_{LL}$ have two contributions due to the background and Unruh-thermal baths along with the usual non-thermal contribution.
-Additionally there is a cross-term due to the simultaneous presence of real and Unruh thermal baths.
-Interestingly they are symmetric under exchange of $\beta_0\leftrightarrow\beta_U$.
+Additionally, there is a cross-term due to the simultaneous presence of real and Unruh thermal baths.
+Interestingly, they are symmetric under the exchange of $\beta_0\leftrightarrow\beta_U$.
 The other two (cross) propagators do not have identical exchange symmetry.
 For these propagators, there are two terms; one term only depends on acceleration, and another on both acceleration and real thermal bath.
-Such a result has a strong implication in various physical processes in accelerated frame.
-Particularly, the presence of cross term will show stimulating effect in various field theoretic calculations with respect to the Rindler observer.
+Such a result has a strong implication for various physical processes in an accelerated frame.
+Particularly, the presence of cross-term will show stimulating effects in various field theoretic calculations concerning the Rindler observer.